thiagomarzagao/p1_navigation/README.md

 ### What's this repo about?

 This is project #1 of Udacity's deep reinforcement learning nanodegree.
-The goal here is to create an agent that navigates a space and (hopefully) learns to collect yellow bananas (+1 reward for each) and avoid blue bananas (-1 reward for each).
+The goal here is to create an agent that navigates a space littered with bananas and (hopefully) learns to collect yellow bananas (+1 reward for each) and avoid blue bananas (-1 reward for each).

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to: